Lazy-Rabbit-2001/godot-gdextension-template-fast-deploy/README.md

 # Godot Cpp with Fast Deployment
 This repository is a fan-extended version of [original Godot Cpp Template](https://github.com/godotengine/godot-cpp-template).
 About detailed information, please check this link.

-## What's optimized in this version?
+## What are optimized in this version?
 * Deployed an example h/cpp file for starting.
 * Added a `DEPLOY.bat` for quick start before your development